del-skillsunion/ce6-git-1/README.md

 $ git pull -> only after cloning. everytime if there is some changes on remote repo, then git pull will works.

+$ git pull -> only after cloning. everytime if there is some changes on remote repo, then git pull will works.

+$ git pull -> only after cloning. everytime if there is some changes on remote repo, then git pull will works.

+$ git pull -> only after cloning. everytime if there is some changes on remote repo, then git pull will works.

 ```